HTian1997/htian1997.github.io/_pages/about.md

 ## Recent News
-&#8227; 2020-04-22 Manuscript "ivis Dimensionality Reduction Framework for Biomacromolecular Simulations" is available on <a style="text-decoration:none" href="https://arxiv.org/abs/2004.10718">arXiv</a>.<br>
+&#8227; 2020-04 Manuscript "ivis Dimensionality Reduction Framework for Biomacromolecular Simulations" is available on <a style="text-decoration:none" href="https://arxiv.org/abs/2004.10718">arXiv</a>.<br>
-&#8227; 2020-04-21 Admitted to the Online Master of Science programe in Computer Science (OMSCS) at Georgia Tech. <br>
+&#8227; 2020-04 Admitted to the Online Master of Science programe in Computer Science (OMSCS) at Georgia Tech. <br>
-&#8227; 2020-04-10 Manuscript "Deciphering the Protein Motion of S1 Subunit in SARS-CoV-2 Spike Glycoprotein Through Integrated Computational Methods" is available on <a style="text-decoration:none" href="https://arxiv.org/abs/2004.05256">arXiv</a>. <br>
+&#8227; 2020-04 Manuscript "Deciphering the Protein Motion of S1 Subunit in SARS-CoV-2 Spike Glycoprotein Through Integrated Computational Methods" is available on <a style="text-decoration:none" href="https://arxiv.org/abs/2004.05256">arXiv</a>. <br>
-&#8227; 2019-10-25 Attend the Southwest Theoretical and Computational Chemistry (SWTCC) 2019 meeting at the University of Oklahoma.
+&#8227; 2019-10 Attend the Southwest Theoretical and Computational Chemistry (SWTCC) 2019 meeting at the University of Oklahoma.

 ## Education
-&#8226; M.S. in Computer Science, Georgia Tech, Starting from Aug 2020
+&#8226; M.S. in Computer Science, Georgia Tech, starting from Aug 2020

 &#8226; Ph.D. candidate in Theoretical and Computational Chemistry, Southern Methodist University, 2019 - Current